icons-resource-bank/icons-resource-bank/README.md

 - `icons_web`: The frontend web application for the project.
 Built with Next.js and Tailwind CSS.

 No new files and folders should be added to the root of the repository.

-## License

-To be determined.
-All rights reserved.